mishadcf/Garmin-GMU45/README.md

 ## **Features**

-- **Automated Data Retrieval:** Batch scraping of Garmin activity data using an extended functionality of the `garminexpress` package.
+- **Automated Data Retrieval:** Batch scraping of Garmin activity data using an extended functionality of the `garmiconnect` package.
 - **Data Processing and Storage:** Parsing and storing data from various file formats (.FIT, .TCX, .GPX, .CSV).
 - **Interactive Dashboard:** Built with Dash and Plotly, featuring:
   - **Weekly Mileage Tracker:** Visualizes weekly running mileage against a 10% incremental target leading up to race day.